TaoM1992/communication_course/4_general_interviewing/readme.md

 2. Your selling points for that job posting.

     Your selling points should be a list of 2-3 .
-They should be the intersection of your unique characteristics and what the company desires in that position.
+They should be the intersection of your unique characteristics and what the organization desires in that position.

     Example - "Data Scientist – Alto Neuroscience, Inc"
         1. Meet every criteria - I have PhD in Neuroscience and worked as a professional data scientist at several tech companies.